GarrettSmith/garrett-12-14-2020/README.md

 ### Rate limit users

 There is currently no user-specific rate limiting.
-This makes the application server vulnerable to DOS attacks.
+This makes the application server vulnerable to DDoS attacks.

 ### Share typings between client and server